RULE 11.2 WITHDRAWAL OF ATTORNEYS

 Subdivision (d) was amended, effective August 1, 2016, to clarify the attorney's responsibilities upon completing a limited appearance and to clarify that court approval is not required when the attorney completes the limited appearance and withdraws.

 Cross Reference: N.D.R.Civ.P.
 5 (Service and Filing of Pleadings and Other Papers), N.D.R.Civ.P.
 11 (Signing of Pleadings, Motions and Other Papers; Representation to Court; Sanctions); N.D.R.
-Prof. Conduct 1.2 (Scope of Representation).
+Prof. Conduct 1.2 (Scope of Representation); N.D.
+Rule of Prof. Conduct 1.16 (Declining or Terminating Representation).